joe7575/techage_modpack/player_physics_design_pattern.md

 - autobahn (fast, speed)
 - towercrane (fly, speed)
 - ta4_jetpack (gravity, speed)
+- ta4_paraglider
 - stamina (resets the gravity/speed cyclically)
 - 3d_armor (changes physics based on APi calls)

 All of these mods try to change the player physics, which is a common resource and should only be changed by one mod.

-This lockout design pattern takes care that only one mod at a time is able to change physics or privs.
+This access control design pattern takes care that only one mod at a time is able to change physics or privs.

 ```lua
 local function change_player_physics(player)